E. R. Dodds: Early life and education

-After graduation, Dodds returned to Dublin and met W. B. Yeats and AE (George William Russell).
-He taught briefly at Kilkenny College and in 1919 was appointed as a lecturer in classics at the University of Reading, where in 1923 he married a lecturer in English, Annie Edwards Powell (1886–1973).
+After graduation, Dodds returned to Dublin and met the poets W. B. Yeats and George William Russell, who published under the pseudonym "A. E.".
+He taught briefly at Kilkenny College and in 1919 was appointed as a lecturer in classics at the University of Reading, where in 1923 he married a lecturer in English, Annie Edwards Powell.
+Powell, who had also been a Fellow of the University of Liverpool, was the author of The Romantic Theory of Poetry, and prepared family friend W. H. Auden's Oxford Book of Light Verse (1938) for publication.
 They had no children.
+Powell died in 1973.

 Academic career

 In 1924, Dodds was appointed Professor of Greek at the University of Birmingham, and came to know W. H. Auden (whose father George, Professor of Public Medicine and an amateur classicist, was a colleague).
 Dodds was also responsible for Louis MacNeice's appointment as a lecturer at Birmingham in 1930.
-He assisted MacNeice with his translation of Aeschylus, Agamemnon (1936), and later became the poet's literary executor.
-Dodds published one volume of his own poems, Thirty-Two Poems, with a Note on Unprofessional Poetry (1929).
+He assisted MacNeice with his 1936 translation of Aeschylus's Agamemnon, and later became MacNeice's literary executor.
+Dodds published one volume of his own poems, Thirty-Two Poems, with a Note on Unprofessional Poetry, in 1929.

 In 1936, Dodds became Regius Professor of Greek at the University of Oxford, succeeding Gilbert Murray.
 Murray had decisively recommended Dodds to Prime Minister Stanley Baldwin (the chair was in the gift of the Crown) and it was not a popular appointment – he was chosen over two prominent Oxford dons (Maurice Bowra of Wadham College and John Dewar Denniston of Hertford College).
 His lack of service in the First World War (he had worked briefly in an army hospital in Serbia but later invoked the exemption from military service granted Irish residents) and his support for Irish republicanism and socialism in addition to his scholarship on the non-standard field of Neoplatonism, also did not make him initially popular with colleagues.
 He was treated particularly harshly by Denys Page at whose college (Christ Church) the Regius Chair of Greek was based.

 Dodds had a lifelong interest in mysticism and psychic research, being a member of the council of the Society for Psychical Research from 1927 and its president from 1961 to 1963.

+His doctoral students included A. W. H. Adkins and Ruth Padel.

-On his retirement in 1960, Dodds we made an Honorary Fellow of University College, Oxford, until his death in 1979.
+On his retirement in 1960, Dodds was made an Honorary Fellow of University College, Oxford, until his death in 1979.
 He died in the village of Old Marston, northeast of Oxford.